-Interestingly, there appears to be a lack of a pairwise relationship between PCI and some of the other continuous variables.
-Land area would expect to be more negatively correlated with PCI since rural and suburban areas tend to be more spacious and have lower incomes than urban areas due to the relatively lower cost of living.
-We would also expect a negative relationship between PCI and Percentage of population aged 18-34, since younger people have had less time to work or develop their skills and therefore usually have lower incomes compared to the rest of the population.
-Percentage of population aged 65 and older having no relationship is also surprising, since we'd expect that incomes would be lower for predominately senior citizens since many people of them are retired and living on fixed incomes or government assistance (or both).
-Number of physicians and hospital beds is noteworthy since we'd expect wealthier areas to have more doctors and medical resources since they are able to afford better healthcare compared to their less-wealthy counterparts.
-Finally, Total serious crimes does not appear to have a clear relationship with PCI when we would expect this relationship to be negative since wealthy areas also tend to have fewer crimes.
-However, this is not always the case as some high-income urban areas tend to have more crimes committed in comparison to their suburban and rural counterparts.
+18-34/65 and older), Number of physicians, Number of Hospital beds, and Total serious crimes.
+Land area would expect to be more negatively correlated with Per capita income since rural and suburban areas tend to be more spacious and have lower incomes than urban areas due to the relatively lower cost of living.
+We would also expect a negative relationship between Percentage of population aged 18-34, since younger people have had less time to work and develop their skills and therefore usually have lower incomes compared to their middle-aged and senior counterparts.
+Percentage of population aged 65 and older having no relationship is also surprising, since we'd expect that incomes would be lower for predominately senior communities since many people in that age range are retired and living on fixed incomes or government assistance (or both).
+Number of physicians and hospital beds is also surprising since we'd expect wealthier areas to have more doctors and medical resources since they are able to afford better healthcare compared to their less wealthy counterparts.
+Finally, Total serious crimes does not appear to have a clear relationship with Per capita income when we would expect this relationship to be negative since wealthy areas also tend to have fewer crimes.
+However, there are exceptions to this rule, as some high-income urban areas tend to have more crimes committed in comparison to their suburban and rural counterparts.

-Examining the pairwise relationships outside of PCI, we see a few noteworthy associations.
+Additionally, examining the pairwise relationships outside of Per capita income, we see a few associations of note.
 Specifically, population has a strong positive linear association with doctors, hospital beds, and crimes.
 This aligns with our intuition as larger populations require more medical personnel and resources, and a large population also provides more opportunities from individuals to commit crimes.
-The negative relationship between the population variables (18-34 versus 65 and older) is reasonable since they are mutually exclusive subsets of the total population and are separated by at least one generation.
+There is a negative relationship between the population variables (18-34 versus 65 and older), which is reasonable since they are mutually exclusive subsets of the total population and are typically separated by at least one generation.
+With more senior citizens, there are less children born, and with more children born, they are much less likely to be born to senior citizens.
 There is also a strong relationship between educational attainment and economic indicators in the directions we would expect.
-Specifically, the percentage of high school graduates and bachelor's degree holders is highly correlated since the former is required for the latter.
-Both measures are negatively correlated with unemployment and poverty rates, which aligns with our results for PCI; more educational attainment leads to higher average income and more employment opportunities.
+Specifically, the percentage of high school graduates and bachelor's degree holders is highly correlated since the former is a requirement for the latter.
+Both the measures are negatively correlated with unemployment and poverty rates, which aligns with our results for Per capita income: more educational attainment leads to higher average income and more employment opportunities.